mtejada11/mtejada11.github.io/bbgame114/index.md

 * Plan on additional instructors, on the order of one instructor per 3 to 5 students
 * Purchase sufficient electronics parts for all students, all instructors and also for some spare kits
 * Prepare each student's kit of parts beforehand so that this does not take up class time
-* Additional instructors should build the circuit once before the class and also try out the coding exercises
+* All instructors should build the circuit once before the class and also try out the coding exercises
 <br>
 <i>Special thanks to S. Ramakrishnan, R. Hunter, C. Chiock, T. Veneruso, L. De Pavia for their valuable help in teaching and making this class happen.</i>